 However, though often confused with each other, erosion and weathering are not the same thing.

-On the other hand, weathering is when a rock gets broken down by the wind, rain, or something else but stays where it is.
+On the other hand, weathering occurs when a rock is broken down by wind, rain, or other natural forces but remains in place.

-Below are some examples of erosion and how to prevent them naturally.
+Below are some examples of erosion and natural ways to prevent it.

 1. Rill